News & Insights

 Passenger experience: Advancements in dynamic signage

-Now more than ever, new technologies are being leveraged for end-to-end passenger comfort.
-Led by the Movin’On community, the “SmartShuttle” project involving Orange, Saint-Gobain and Bertolami aims to create a mobility service for employees that promotes rest, focus and collaborative work.
-In other words, it makes travel time more productive.
-The project now features an advanced prototype presented at trade fairs that highlights ergonomic interior spaces, enhanced sound insulation, information projection on glass walls and more.
+More than ever, new technologies were used to provide end-to-end comfort for passengers.
+Driven by the Movin’On community, the "SmartShuttle" project, involving Orange, Saint-Gobain, and Bertolami, aimed to create a mobility service for employees that promotes rest, concentration, and collaborative work.
+In other words, turning transport into valuable time.
+This project featured a highly developed prototype presented at exhibitions, highlighting interior space ergonomics, enhanced sound insulation, and information projection on glass walls.

-Targeted passenger information is also advancing, thanks to dynamic systems that display multiple types of information on a single screen.
-This is exemplified by the bus stop signage system developed by BusPas (Canada), which uses artificial intelligence to provide the right information at the right time to the right person (such as bus waiting times and the number of bicycles available at the nearest station).
+Targeted passenger information was also progressing, thanks to dynamic systems displaying multiple pieces of information on a single screen.
+This was the case with the bus stop signaling system developed by BusPas (Canada), which relies on artificial intelligence to deliver the right information at the right time to the right person (bus waiting times, number of bikes available at the nearest station, etc.).

-In terms of accessibility, Biped offers a highly innovative individual guidance system for visually impaired people.
-A harness equipped with a 3D camera analyzes the environment, while a sound system guides the person.
-Lastly, in Italy, Ruspa has introduced seats with a distinct design to instantly identify spaces reserved for people with reduced mobility.
+In terms of accessibility, Biped offered a very innovative individual guidance device for visually impaired people.
+A harness equipped with a 3D camera analyzes the environment, using a sound system to guide the person.
+Finally, in Italy, Ruspa had created seats with a distinctive design to instantly identify spaces reserved for people with reduced mobility.

 The bus stop signage system developed by BusPas uses artificial intelligence to provide the right information at the right time to the right person.